saintybalboa/react-demo/docs/tutorial/1-setup.md

 - [react-hot-loader](https://www.npmjs.com/package/react-hot-loader): A hot module replacemet plugin that refreshes the changed module within the page without refreshing the entire page.

-> Important: Webpack dev server serves the page in frontend development NOT the application server.
+> Important: The webpack dev server delivers the page; The application server does NOT.
+Therefore, content is rendered client-side only.

 Install `webpack-dev-server` and `react-hot-loader` dependencies:
 ```bash